 If you are clear on your goals (and are not looking for a drastic career change), one year program can save you one year of opportunity cost, which can be huge!
 Most of the students pursue MS to get into campus placements and one-year programs still offer you that without the extra fee and extra year of lost employment.
 Secondly, if your company is sponsoring you, then they might prefer that you finish the degree sooner.

-When should you choose a two-year program?
+When should you choose a two-year MS over one-year program?

 If you have less than three years of work experience and want to explore different options before choosing your fulltime employer, then go for a longer program.
 This will allow you to take more courses, do more networking and do a summer internship.